jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--data-file data_input_sample.csv`

+**Technical details**: The pipeline automatically handles various date formats and performs necessary conversions.
+It also validates data integrity and provides informative messages about the dataset characteristics.

 ### `--target-col` (Required)
 Defines which column in your dataset should be forecasted.
 This is the dependent variable in your model.

 **Example**: `--target-col auto_sales`

+**Technical details**: The pipeline automatically performs validation checks on the target column, such as checking for sufficient non-missing values and appropriate data types.
+Transformations applied to features are not automatically applied to the target variable to preserve its original scale.

 ### `--date-col`
 Specifies the column that contains date information.
-This column is used for time-based splitting, seasonal feature generation, and visualization.
+This column is used for time-based splitting, seasonal feature generation, visualization, and automatic frequency detection.

 **Default**: `date`

 **Example**: `--date-col time_stamp`

+**Technical details**: The date column is converted to pandas datetime format and is used to derive time-based features.
+The pipeline intelligently examines the date patterns to detect the data frequency (monthly, quarterly, annual), which then influences how features are generated and how missing values are handled.

 ### `--output-dir`
 Defines where results, visualizations, and model artifacts will be saved.
-The pipeline creates a timestamped directory within this location for each run.
+The pipeline creates a timestamped directory within this location for each run, ensuring that multiple runs don't overwrite previous results.

 **Default**: `results`

 **Example**: `--output-dir my_forecasts`

+**Technical details**: The timestamped directory includes a log file with detailed information about the pipeline run, making it easier to track and diagnose issues.
+If the directory doesn't exist, it will be created automatically.

 ## Feature Engineering Options